apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 ```

 Each sample contains two lines of output.
 The first line is the time when the sample is read.
 The second line is the sample data.
-For previous example output:
+For the example output:

 These two lines are for the first sample:
 <br>